 The multitasking all-rounder that your skin will thank you for

 Go back in the vitamin alphabet slightly, and you’ll find the complex and multifaced Vitamin B3, which could be the unsung hero of skincare.

-Addressing a range of skin concerns is one of the most stable active ingredients in skincare with a neutral pH.
+Addressing a range of skin concerns, it is one of the most stable and active ingredients used in skincare with a neutral pH.

 What is Vitamin B3?

-It is a crucial water-soluble vitamin is not synthesised in the body, meaning our bodies don’t produce it independently.
+It is a crucial water-soluble vitamin that is not synthesised in the body, meaning our bodies don’t produce it independently.
 Therefore, if we want to reap the benefits, it needs to be applied topically or ingested via a supplement.

-Promotes barrier function
+It promotes the barrier function

-Niacinamide boosts the barrier function by increasing the production of ceramides and improved the synthesis of healthy fats and barrier proteins such as keratin, involucrin, and filaggrin, making it perfect for an impaired barrier.
+Niacinamide boosts the barrier function by increasing the production of ceramides and improves the synthesis of healthy fats and barrier proteins such as keratin, involucrin, and filaggrin, making it perfect for an impaired barrier.

 Decreases fine line

 It can help to reduce papules and pustules – and the inflammation around them.
-Two double-blind studies published by the international journal of dermatology, one of which was published here, shows a topical application of 4 per cent Vitamin B3 treated acne just as well as 1 per cent topical antibiotic Clindamycin, which is commonly prescribed to acne patients.
+Two double-blind studies published by the international journal of dermatology shows a topical application of 4 per cent Vitamin B3 treated acne just as well as 1 per cent of topical antibiotic Clindamycin, which is commonly prescribed to acne patients.

-The other great thing about B3 is that it is relatively non-irritating compared to other acne treatments, making it a desirable option for those with combination skin prone to bouts of inflammation.
+The other great thing about vitamin B3 is that it is relatively non-irritating compared to other acne treatments, making it a desirable option for those with combination skin prone to bouts of inflammation.

 Has the potential to treat skin cancer?

-To understand this further, you need to look at skin science; It is thought that Vitamin B3 is so effective because it’s a precursor to two essential biochemical cofactors: Nicotinamide Adenine Dinucleotide and Nicotinamide Adenine Dinucleotide Phosphate.
-These molecules are central to your cells’ chemical reactions – including skin cells – need to repair, propagate, and function normally.
+To understand this further, let’s take a quick look at some skin science; Vitamin B3 is a precursor to two essential biochemical cofactors: Nicotinamide Adenine Dinucleotide and Nicotinamide Adenine Dinucleotide Phosphate; these molecules are central to your cells’ chemical reactions – including skin cells – which need to repair, propagate, and function normally.
 Many of these essential reactions can’t occur at all without NAD+, which your cells can’t make without niacinamide.